Popular Sky products:

 What speeds and services are available with Sky packages?

 In common with many other ISPs, Sky packages use the BT Openreach network to provide broadband and telephone services.
 This means that Sky package deals are available throughout the UK, and setup is generally painless and cheap as you probably already have a BT line coming into your property.
+You will have to look elsewhere for broadband deals with free setup, as these are not currently offered by Sky.

 Sky offers two different types of broadband technology: